Telephone interview, October 2020

 “The two of us live, what, only 40 metres apart”

-Telephone interview with Robert B. Wilson following the announcement of the 2020 Nobel Prize in Economic Sciences.
+Telephone interview with Robert B. Wilson following the announcement of the 2020 Nobel Prize in Economic Sciences on 12 October 2020.
 The interviewer is Adam Smith, Chief Scientific Officer of Nobel Media.

 Not only are the 2020 Economics Science Laureates long-time collaborators, they are also neighbours in Palo Alto, and so when Robert Wilson heard the news of his prize from Stockholm, he simply crossed the street and knocked on Paul Milgrom’s door to wake him!
 “It sounds like something from the nineteenth century,” says Wilson in this interview, recorded shortly after the news became public.
 He describes his pride at the fact that Milgrom is the third of his students, after Alvin Roth and Bengt Holmström, to be awarded the prize, a perfect combination of events that he calls his “trifecta”.